MSLNZ/msl-equipment/docs/config.rst

          Specify the equipment that is being used to perform the measurement and assign an "alias" that you want to use to associate for each equipment.
-You only need to specify enough XML attributes to uniquely identify the equipment record in an Equipment-Registry Database.
-For example, if there is only 1 equipment record in the Equipment-Registry Databases that you specify (see the <equipment_registers>
+You only need to specify enough XML attributes to uniquely identify the equipment record in an Equipment-Registry database.
+For example, if there is only 1 equipment record in the Equipment-Registry databases that you specify (see the <equipment_registers>
          tag below) that is from "Company XYZ" then specifying manufacturer="Company XYZ" is enough information to uniquely identify the equipment record in the configuration file.
-If in the future another equipment record is added to an Equipment-Registry Database for "Company XYZ" then an exception will be raised telling you to specify more information in the configuration file to uniquely identify a single equipment record.
+If in the future another equipment record is added to an Equipment-Registry database for "Company XYZ" then an exception will be raised telling you to specify more information in the configuration file to uniquely identify a single equipment record.
        -->